Trajectory-Dependent Electronic Energy Losses in Ion Range Simulations: Electronic Stopping Power Models

-In order to correctly capture the electronic energy losses for any given ion trajectory, a model that explicitly accounts for the local electronic environment of the ion in the calculation of the ESP is necessary.
-We implemented the UTTM model from Tamm et al. \cite{tamm_2018_eph2} in MDRANGE to incorporate trajectory-dependent electronic energy losses in ion range simulations.

-The UTTM model is based on Langevin dynamics, wherein particles in a system experience frictional forces and corresponding random forces via the fluctuation-dissipation theorem.
+{Accurately capturing the ESP requires a model which accounts for variations in the local electronic environment encountered along ion trajectories.} The {trajectory-dependent} UTTM model is based on Langevin dynamics, in which particles in a system experience frictional forces and corresponding random forces via the fluctuation-dissipation theorem.
 The UTTM model modifies the traditional Langevin dynamics by replacing forces on individual atoms with correlated many-body forces, and a tensorial frictional force describes the ESP acting on the atoms \cite{tamm_2018_eph2}.
 The force on an atom is defined by:

 where $\bm{\sigma}_I$ is the tensorial friction applied to each atom, which describes the ESP of the projectile ion, and is proportional to the relative velocities of the neighborhood atoms.
 The correlated random fluctuations are described by $\boldsymbol{\eta}_I$.
 Each $3 \times 3$ tensor $\bm{B}_{IJ} = \sum_K \bm{W}_{IK} \bm{W}^T_{JK}$ is positive-definite, and $\bm{W}_{IJ}$ is given by: